wader/flac.tcl/README.md

 # flac.tcl

-Probably the slowest and most verbose FLAC decoder in the world.
+Probably the slowest FLAC decoder in the world.

 Features: